ButinVladimir/cyberiada/ROADMAP.md

 ## Combat

 Specific orders require combat to finish.
-These orders have bosses with combat stats.
-Each second turn occurs, during which remaining team members and boss will exchange hits.
-Team members will attack first.
-Once boss HP is equal or lower than 0, combat is passed.
+These orders have selected crew members opposing randomly generated mercenaries.
+Each second turn occurs, during which next person will perform their turn.
+Order of persons performing depends on their initiative.
+Once all enemy mercenaries have their HP 0 or lower, combat is passed.
 After that, order will checked if it's requirements are still passable.
 If yes, then order is completed.
 Combat allows finishing orders faster at cost of potential crew loss.
-Crew members and bosses both can use debuffs before combat or heal during it by using items in utility slots, if they allow it.
-Different factions have different debuffs.
-Bosses will use debuffs only during missions.
+Crew members and enemiees both can use debuffs on their first respective turn or heal once by using items in utility slots.

+Composition of enemy team depends on faction district.
+Combat in missions will have increased amount of faction specific mercenaries.

+Combat is performed automatically.
+When each person has it's turn, they will attack their selected enemy.
+If there is no selected enemy or they died already, they will select new one randomly.

 To prevent combat from dragging, it also has time limit.

 Combat is unlocked at some point.
 Combat contracts and missions can be cancelled.
-Cancelling or failing combat can trigger retaliation mission.
+Cancelling or failing combat can result in damaging assigned crew members, damage will ignore armor and depends on quality.

 ### Debuffs

 #### Explosive

-Deals damage before combat starts.
+Deals damage.
 Affected by defense.
-Stacks additively.
+May hit multiple times.

 #### Flashbang/smoke grenade